rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 shifts.
 PBC-GEBF results are compared to experiment and conventional periodic DFT.
 Generally speaking good agreement between PBC-GEBF and the benchmarks is seen.

+:cite:t:`Hong_2023` updated the equations used for the gradients of PBC-GEBF to use fractional coordinates instead of combinatorial coordinates.
+The revamped gradients are compared directly to analytic gradients from conventional periodic DFT calculations.
+The gradients are then used for geometry optimization (results are compared to both conventional calculations and experiment).
+Finally IR spectra are computed.

 ************
 GEBF Reviews